dhanesh-gkmit/FitNote-Functional-Documentation/docs/system_flow_and_outcome.md

 ## Expected Outcome
 - Trainers can manage all clients digitally from one dashboard.
-- Users follow structured routines with historical records.
+- Client follow structured routines with historical records.
 - Exercise progress and personal records are tracked visually.
 - Gym management becomes efficient, data-driven, and paper-free.